 This approach can be particularly impactful for smaller health insurance providers.
 According to Accenture, presenting a clear value story is critical for midsize and regional plans to maintain market share and win new customers across self-funded and fully insured segments.

-Effective health marketing communication involves an integrated omnichannel approach with personalized or highly segmented and targeted online and offline strategies to attract leads and turn them into new customers while driving engagement and enhancing the satisfaction of existing consumers.
+Effective health marketing communication strategy involves an integrated omnichannel approach with personalized or highly segmented and targeted online and offline strategies to attract leads and turn them into new customers while driving engagement and enhancing the satisfaction of existing consumers.

 There are several key elements to consider when employing an effective healthcare marketing strategy.